avular-robotics/avular_origin_simulation/README.md

 git lfs pull
 ```

-Finally, we need to install debian packages for the cmd_vel_controller, which the Origin One uses to prioritize various control command inputs.
+Finally, we can install debian packages for the cmd_vel_controller, which the real Origin One robot uses to prioritize various control command inputs.
+This step is optional, but recommended if you want the simulation to behave similar to the real robot, or if you want to use Avular example code.
 To do so, go to the `cmd_vel_controller` folder in this repository and use `apt` to install the binary packages:

 ```